Skip to main content

-Medicare Part D is the part of Medicare that can help you pay for prescription drug coverage.
-You can sign up for it if you have Part A or Part B—it does not require both.
+Original Medicare (Parts A and B) covers doctor’s visits and hospital stays.
+But what about the prescription drugs you need to stay healthy?
+That’s where Medicare Part D comes in.
+This is the part of Medicare that can help you pay for prescription drug coverage.
+You can sign up for it if you have Part A or Part B—you are not required to have both.

 How does Medicare Part D prescription drug coverage work?

-• You can obtain Part D through a stand-alone prescription drug plan or through an all-in-one Advantage plan
+• You can get Part D through a stand-alone prescription drug plan or through an all-in-one Medicare Advantage plan.

-• Part D involves cost-sharing, and the amount you will pay for expensive prescriptions can vary throughout the year
+• Part D involves cost sharing, and the amount you will pay out of pocket for prescriptions can vary throughout the year.

 Part D has four separate costs to be aware of: